-House prices in Norfolk are moderately high for the UK as a whole, and also high by East Midlands of England standards.
+House prices in Norfolk are moderately high for the UK as a whole, and also high by the area's standards.
 The cost of the average house in 2015 was £173,857.14.

 The life expectancy from birth in Norfolk is higher than average for the UK as a whole for both males and females, at 84 for women and 80 for men.